-Wells on the Rexburg Bench and other upland area produce mostly from silicic volcanic rocks.
-Yields range from a few hundred to several thousand gallons per minute, but the large yields are restricted to the southeast part of T. 6 N., R. 40 E. In a small part of the Rexburg Bench and in the lowlands, wells in the basalt of the Snake River Group generally yield several thousand gallons per minute with only a few feet of drawdown.
-The sand and gravel in the alluvial deposits generally do not have as high a coefficient of transmissibility as the basalt, but yields of several thousand gallons per minute with little drawdown can probably be obtained from properly constructed wells.
+Wells on the Rexburg Bench and other upland areas produce mostly from silicic volcanic rocks.
+Yields range from a few hundred to several thousand gallons per minute with drawdowns of 1 foot to several tens of feet, but the large yields are restricted to the southeastern part of T. 6 N., R. 40 E. In a small part of the Rexburg Bench and in the central lowlands, wells produce from the basalt of the Snake River Group; these wells generally yield several thousand gallons per minute with only 1-10 feet of drawdown.
+Some wells in the lowland produce from the sand and gravel in the alluvial deposits; generally these deposits do not have as high a coefficient of transmissibility as the basalt, but yields of several thousand gallons per minute with little drawdown can probably be obtained from properly constructed wells.

 Surface-water irrigation has resulted in a perched water table in the alluvial deposits in the Fremont-Madison Irrigation District.
-It is estimated that downward leakage of the perched water contributes 550,000 acre-feet annually to the regional water table and the perched water and irrigation return flows contribute an estimated 325,000 acre-feet annually to streamflow.
+It is estimated that downward leakage of the perched water contributes 550,000 acre-feet annually to the regional water table, and the perched water and irrigation return flows contribute an estimated 325,000 acre-feet annually to streamflow.
 In the Ashton part of the irrigation district, perched water lies at shallow depth in basalt.
 Some of the perched water may percolate downward to the regional water table, but much of it discharges to Henrys Fork.

-In general, the regional water table slopes southwestward and westward, but beneath the Rexburg Bench it slopes northwestward.
-Near the mouth of Henrys Fork, the regional water table is only a few feet below river level, but the water table becomes progressively farther below river level in an upstream direction, at St. Anthony it is about 100 feet below the Henrys Fork.
+In general, the regional water table beneath the central alluvial lowland slopes southwestward and westward, but beneath the Rexburg Bench it slopes northwestward.
+Near the mouth of Henrys Fork, the regional water table is only a few feet below river level, but becomes progressively farther below river level in an upstream direction.
+At St. Anthony, it is about 100 feet below the Henrys Fork.
 At the Fremont damsite on the Teton River, the regional water table is about 150 feet below stream level.

 It is estimated that about 725,000 acre-feet of ground water leaves the lower Henrys Fork region annually.
 About 550,000 acre-feet of this amount originates in the Fremont-Madison Irrigation District and 175,000 acre-feet infiltrates into the ground in the headwaters of the Henrys Fork, Falls, and Teton Rivers and moves southwestward beneath the lower Henrys Fork region.

-Aquifers beneath the Rexburg Bench generally yield large quantities of water to wells, but northeast of Newdale and extending to Ashton only small amounts of water can be developed from the regional ground-water body.
-Withdrawals were about 25,000 acre-feet in 1962.
-This withdrawal caused no significant lowering of the water table.
-Ground-water pumping generally will not affect streamflow within the Rexburg Bench.
+Aquifers beneath the Rexburg Bench generally yield large quantities of water to wells, but northeast of Newdale in the area extending to Ashton only small amounts of water can be developed from the regional ground-water body.
+Withdrawals from the Rexburg Bench were about 25,000 acre-feet in 1962.
+This withdrawal caused no significant lowering of the regional water table.
+Ground-water pumping generally will not deplete streamflow within the report area.
 However, depletion by ground-water pumping will be reflected by a reduction in discharge of the regional ground-water body many miles downstream from the lower Henrys Fork region.